UltimoAries/AnallyticModelGenerator/readme.md

 ---

-## Future Features (Optional - if you want to mention planned features)
+## Future Features
+Ability to test and view created analytic models on both pictures and videos
 <!-- List any planned future features or improvements here -->
 <!--
 * Implementation of the "Testing" tab for model evaluation.